How to Prepare for FSMA Compliance Audits

 Whether you operate your own fleet or rely on vendors to transport food, you should document sanitary measures.

 Check for vehicle cleanliness, cargo separation, refrigeration performance, and cleaning logs.
-These help show compliance when the FDA conducts food safety audits.
+These help prove compliance efforts when the FDA conducts food safety audits.

 Preventive Controls